 Late paper grades: With acceptable notice, I will dock one full grade per day that the paper is late, but you will be allowed to turn it in.
 Otherwise, all papers must be submitted at the beginning of class the day they are due.
-The same policy counts for late submissions to Canvas/turnitin.com.
-If you have an extenuating circumstance that prevents you from completing your essay on time, please speak to me with as much advance notice as possible, and we can work something out that may not involve docking your grade.

-Note on participation grade: University policy F69-24states that "Students should attend all meetings of their classes, not only because they are responsible for material discussed therein, but because active participation is frequently essential to insure maximum benefit for all members of the class.
+If you come to class late on a day an essay is due, it will count as late.
+The same policy counts for late submissions to Canvas/turnitin.com discussed therein, but because active participation is frequently essential to insure maximum benefit for all members of the class.
 Attendance per se shall not be used as a criterion for grading."
 However, you grade will suffer if you miss class because you will not be present to complete the participation assignments.
 I expect you to have done the reading; I expect you to be prepared to contribute at least one comment to the discussion-write down your thoughts beforehand if necessary or refer to your homework.